anushkak09/Smart-Attendance-Tracker/README.md

 HOW TO RUN ?

-1.Build a customized dataset of your name
+1.Build a customized dataset of your name(dataset.py)

 2.Run the encodings file (face_enc.py)